thucnghien2001/Retail_Sales_Performance_Analysis/README.md

-## PROJECT OVERVIEW
+# Project Overview
-The project conducts an end-to-end sales performance data analytics of a Global superstore in order to discover the key drivers of the business growth and solve the root cause of decline in profit margin to help improve the overall sales performance.
+The project conducts an end-to-end analysis of sales transaction data of a global superstore in order to discover key drivers of business growth and identify the root cause of profit loss using SQL and Power BI.
-The project is divided into 4 main parts:
+The structure of the project consists of 5 sections:
-- Business Scenario
+1. Business Problem
-- Dataset Review
+2. Dataset Overview
-- Data Cleaning & Transformation
+3. Data Quality Check & Data Cleaning
-- Data Analysis & Visualization
+4. Analysis & Insights
-- Recommendations
+5. Recommendations

-## BUSINESS SCENARIO
+## Business Problem
-A U.S. retail superstore is selling different products across various customer segments and regions.
-Based on the sales performance of the last 4 years, the manager wants to know what are the key drivers of business growth and identify the main factors that result in the decline in profit margin.
-So the analysis need to answer the following questions:
+Context: A U.S. retail superstore is selling different products across various customer segments and regions.
+Problem Statement: The sales manager wants to know what was actually driving its sales performance and what was negatively impacting the profit margin.
+Objective:
-- What is the trend and seasonality of the business over the last 4 years?
+- Understand the trend and seasonality that may have in our business
-- Which customer segment drives the most value?
+- Identify the main customer segment that drives the most value
-- Which product category and region contribute most to the overall sales and profit?
+- Identify the top performer and bottom performer by product category and region
-- What negatively impacts the overall profit margin?
+- Investigate the main factors reducing overall profit.
+Approach:
+9994 transaction records were profiled and analyzed using Excel and SQL, covering data quality checks, exploratory data analysis, descriptive analysis, diagnosis analysis - then rebuilt as a 4-page interactive Power BI dashboard with custom DAX measures for ongoing business reporting.
+Outcome:
+The analysis demonstrates that there was trend and seasonality pattern in the business; determined consumer as the main revenue driver while corporate with highest customer value;  and identified technology and West region as the strongest performers - translated into 5 prioritized recommendations across inventory, pricing, operations and marketing.

-## DATASET REVIEW
+## Dataset Overview
-This dataset contains 9,994 line-item transactions between 2014-2017 across 5,009 orders for a US retail store, capturing shipping, customer, geography, product information as well as sales metrics.
+The dataset contains 9,994 line-item sales transaction data during the period from 2014 to 2017, capturing shipping, customer, geography, product information and sales metrics.

-The dataset source: Superstore Sales Dataset (Kaggle)
+The dataset source: Superstore Sales Dataset from Kaggle

-## DATA CLEANING & PREPARATION
+## Data Quality Check & Data Cleaning
-The dataset needs to be cleaned and validated to ensure data quality before use for analysis and reporting.
-In this case, I use Excel for data cleaning to ensure the accuracy and consistency of the dataset.
-Checklist:
 1. No fully blank rows
 2. No missing values
 3. No duplicate rows